paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 }
 ```

-If you open **pages/index.tsx**, you may see eslint errors.
+If you open **pages/index.tsx**, you may see ESLint errors.
 Try saving the file: you will see all those errors corrected automatically. **I can't tell you enough how much time this will save.**

 See prettier in action: